 A popular air filter for the Mikuni VM is the K&N RC-0850.

 Shop: K&N Air Filter

 With the new carb mounted, the bike fired right up!
-Once the bike was running again, the Mikuni slide carb provided easy starting and gave good street power for the old Sportster.
+Since then, the Mikuni slide carb has provided easy starting and gives excellent street power for this old Sportster.

 Notes and Misc

 The Mikuni Corporation is a Japanese manufacturer of automotive and motorcycle related equipment.
-Although they offer several other styles, the VM series is the most popular single performance carburetor in the sport of motorcycling.
-Replacement parts and rebuild kits can be purchased directly from Sudco International.
+They offer several other styles of carbs, but the VM series is the most popular single performance carburetor.
+If needed, replacement parts and rebuild kits can be purchased from Sudco International.

 If switching from an S&S carb, you'll need a stock intake manifold, carb adapter, throttle cable, and air cleaner.
 A Super E is really too large for a stock motor anyway.
 The Mikuni will give nearly as much power at about half the price of a new S&S.